wazeerc/md-templates/CONTRIBUTING.md

 ### Checklist

-✔️ Ensure any install or build dependencies are removed before the end of the layer when doing a build.
+- [x] Ensure any install or build dependencies have been removed.

-✔️ Update the README.md with details of changes to the interface, including new features, new environment variables, exposed ports, useful file locations, and other parameters.
+- [x] Update the README.md with details of changes to the interface, including new features, new environment variables, useful file locations, and other parameters.

 # Code Style

 This project enforces consistent code style and formatting.
-Make sure to format and lint your code before every commit.
+Make sure to properly format and lint your code before every commit.
 We also expect clean code and best practices to be applied.